 No. 6 – Some pests can utilize chimneys as access points and nest in attics and roofs.
 Having a professional install wiring or screens on chimney gaps can block access.

-No. 7 – It is fundamental to encourage tenants to be mindful about safe food storage and disposal of organic material.
+No. 7 – It is fundamental to encourage rental property tenants to be mindful about safe food storage and disposal of organic material.
 Inside the home, food should be properly stored inside tight containers and fridges.
 Garbage should be disposed of in a timely manner.

 The lineup of unwanted potential pests